tiansyf/gitdemo/README.md

 gitdemo
 =======

 Description the git use  in command line and sourcetree client

-edit at developer branch
+edit at feature branch